JustSereja/sereja.com/PRODUCTION_CHECKLIST.md

 The following improvements have been made to the template:

 1. **Site Configuration Centralization**
-   - All customizable options now in `src/config/site.ts`
+   - All customizable options now in `src/config/site.ts` and locale metadata in `src/config/locales.ts`
    - Removed hardcoded author names from posts
    - Social links, categories, and features configurable in one place